ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/opencr_setup.md

 ![](/assets/images/platform/turtlebot3/opencr/o3.png)

-**Note :** If error occurs while uploading firmware, go to `Tools` → `Port` and check if correct port is selected.
+`Note` If error occurs while uploading firmware, go to `Tools` → `Port` and check if correct port is selected.
 Press `Reset` button on the OpenCR1.0 and try to upload the firmware again.
 {: .notice--info}

 **[Remote PC]** When firmware upload is completed, `jump_to_fw` text string will be printed on the screen.